Coronation Choristers

 Andrew Green, Senior Visiting Research Fellow at the University of Hertfordshire, said:

-“We are thrilled that so many of the participants will be joining us in Westminster next month, on what will be both a memorable and emotional occasion”.
+“We are thrilled that so many of the participants joined us in Westminster, on what was such a memorable and emotional occasion.”

-Coronation chorister Graham Neal, who in 1953 was singing in the choir of All Saints, Eastleigh, in Hampshire, says:
+Coronation chorister Graham Neal, who in 1953 was singing in the choir of All Saints, Eastleigh, in Hampshire, said:

-“The idea behind Choristers of the Coronation is brilliant.
+“The idea behind Choristers of the Coronation was brilliant.
 I was thrilled to be involved because it means that my grandchildren will be able to read the full story of what happened back in 1953.
-Being interviewed brought back many memories and was so uplifting… you realise your part in a great event hasn’t been forgotten”.
+Being interviewed brought back many memories and was so uplifting… you realise your part in a great event hasn’t been forgotten.”

 The event was featured on ITV London News on 18 July.